henryse/pi-timer/README.md

 * gpio       gpio pin to signal fan, default: 4
 * daemon     run as daemon, default: false
 * port       port to listen to, default: 9080
+* random     use random time offset to turn on pin. default: false
+* up_time    up time specifies 24 hour range where pin can be on, default: 9-18
 * help       get help message

 ## Web Server Port